 This course is a studio introduction and survey of the techniques, processes and equipment that introduces the basic techniques of book making.
 Through demonstrations and hands-on projects, this course includes how to create pamphlets, multi-section bindings and art books.
 This class will explore conceptual book structures and contemporary applications of book binding.
 Students will learn skills relevant to both design and art with a focus on creativity, design and craftsmanship.
 We will also be examining the history of bookmaking and techniques that were used to create books during different time periods.
 This will include a brief overview of the cultural contexts that influenced the creation of books.
 Prerequisite: Art 266 or Art 309.
 Competency: Creative Process (CP).

 ART 302 Graphic Processes 3 SH

 This course is a studio introduction to the traditional processes and techniques associated with the creation and production of visual communication.
 Through a series of assignments, students will learn to integrate verbal content into fully developed projects.
 Emphasis is placed on comprehension, preparation and craftsmanship.
-Prerequisite: ART 208 and ART 216.
+Prerequisite: ART 208 OR ART 266.